 What is Cupping Therapy?

-Cupping therapy, often simply referred to as “cupping”, is an ancient form of alternative medicine that is believed to have originated in China.
-The practice involves placing cups on the surface of the skin to create suction, and it’s believed that the suction facilitates blood flow, which promotes healing.
+Cupping therapy, often simply referred to as “cupping”, is an ancient form of alternative medicine that is believed to have originated in China to relieve muscle tension.
+The practice involves placing cups on the surface of the skin to create suction, and it's believed the suction will increase blood flow, to promote healing.

 In the 1950s, Chinese and Russian doctors and scientists conducted extensive studies to learn the effects of cupping therapy, and determined that the strong suction was, indeed, clinically effective and beneficial.
 Fast forward to today and cupping has become a highly popular form of alternative medicine.